 Contact us now

-- For low-cost mass production: Brass alloys such as RBCuZn-D
+- Cost-sensitive production: Brass brazing alloys such as RBCuZn-D

-- For high-temperature or corrosive environments: CuNi or CuMnNi alloys
+- High-temperature or corrosive environments: CuNi or CuMnNi alloy systems

 | Alloy | Chemical Composition (wt%) | Melting Range (℃) | Recommended Brazing Temperature (℃) |